cld4h/DASC_6810/Readme.md

 | TORONTO CITY CENTRE    | 6158359    | 48549      | 43.63    | -79.40    |
 | TORONTO INTL A         | 6158731    | 51459      | 43.68    | -79.63    |

+`datacleaning.py` merges the Temperature data from NCEP and the local weather station data.

+`checknull.py` does the missing data imputation for all NAs by calculating the mean of valid value from other 10 weather stations.

+`LM.py` uses linear model to fit the data and plot the graph.

 Data format reference: https://climate.weather.gc.ca/doc/Technical_Documentation.pdf